Lamdat-oss/ado-automation-tool/readme.md

 - `SETTINGS__SHAREDKEY`: Key used to authenticate to the web service.
 - `SETTINGS__NOTVALIDCERTIFICATES`: If to allow working with not valid azure devops certificates
 - `SETTINGS__ENABLEAUTOHTTPSREDIRECT`: If to enable auto http to https redirect
-- `SETTINGS__SCRIPTEXECUTIONTIMEOUTSECONDS`: SCRIPT EXECUTION TIMEOUT IN SECONDS, default is 60 seconds.
+- `SETTINGS__SCRIPTEXECUTIONTIMEOUTSECONDS`: Script execution timeout in seconds for webhook scripts, default is 60 seconds.
+- `SETTINGS__SCHEDULEDSCRIPTEXECUTIONTIMEOUTSECONDS`: Script execution timeout in seconds for scheduled scripts, default is 3600 seconds (1 hour).
+If not specified, falls back to `ScriptExecutionTimeoutSeconds`.
 - `SETTINGS__MAXQUEUEWEBHOOKREQUESTCOUNT`: Maximum number of webhook requests to queue before rejecting new ones, default is 1000.
 - `SETTINGS__SCHEDULEDTASKINTERVALMINUTES`: How often the service checks for scheduled scripts to execute (recommended: 1 minute for fine-grained control)
 - `SETTINGS__SCHEDULEDSCRIPTDEFAULTLASTRUN`: Default last run date for scripts on first execution after system restart